Keyboard shortcuts

 State transitions on success (on_valid)

-All three updates run inside a single SQLite transaction:
+All three updates run inside a single database transaction:

 1. UPDATE challenges SET status = 'valid', validated = <now> WHERE id = <challenge_id>